Even when you drive safely and exercise caution while behind the wheel, car accidents are still a common occurrence in Georgia.

 The next step is to determine if #1 is even an option, since you may not carry the necessary coverage.
 For instance, if you have the basic auto insurance minimums required by Georgia law, you may not choose to pay for comprehensive or collision coverage.

-You will only pay a deductible if you opt for #1.
+You will only pay a deductible after an accident if you opt for #1.
 There are advantages and disadvantages for doing so, which you should review with an attorney before making a decision.

-Pros of Filing a Claim with Your Own Insurer
+Pros of Filing a Georgia Accident Claim with Your Own Insurer

-There are two primary advantages to seeking compensation from your insurance company and paying the applicable deductible.
+There are two primary advantages to seeking compensation from your insurance company and paying the applicable car insurance deductible.

 - You can resolve your claim quickly, since you are the customer and your insurance company is contractually bound by the details of your policy.
 Plus, the insurer has an interest in providing top-quality service to support its reputation and attract other customers.
 In some cases, the company will get estimates and pay for repairs.
 If your vehicle was totaled, your policy will contain provisions about valuation and compensation.